Top tips for first time managers

 Colleagues at work around a table

-To help you succeed we have compiled a list of top tips for the first-time manager, that may help in their attempts to settle into a new role.
+Although training courses provide more extensive knowledge on management, we have compiled a list of top tips for the first-time manager that may help in their attempts to settle into a new role.

 1. Take your time